endoflife-date/endoflife.date/products/nvidiaproducts.md

 Due to this confusing naming scheme, one should not look at just the model name when seeing their support status, but instead their architecture.

 1. [Download and run GPU-Z](https://www.techpowerup.com/gpuz/).
-2. First identify if you have a consumer or a frofessional card.
+2. First identify if you have a consumer or a professional card.
 If you see `GeForce` or `Titan` in the Name, you have a consumer card.
 If you see `NVS`, `Quadro`, `Quadro RTX`, `GRID`, or `Tesla` in the name, you have a professional card.
 3. Next identify the card architecture.
 This will be the GPU textbox.
 You can cross reference this with the support table at the top of this page.